Apollo (Timebelle song): Eurovision Song Contest

-On 5 December 2016, Timebelle was announced as one of the six competing artists in ESC 2017 – Die Entscheidungsshow, Switzerland's national final for the Eurovision Song Contest 2017.
+On 5 December 2016, Timebelle was announced as one of the six competing artists in ESC 2017 – Die Entscheidungsshow, Switzerland's national final for the Eurovision Song Contest 2017, with "Apollo".
 They performed last during the final, held on 5 February 2017, and won the competition with nearly 48% of the public vote.
 Switzerland competed in the second half of the second semi-final at the Eurovision Song Contest, but failed to qualify for the final.